hstreamdb/docs-next/docs/write/stream.md

-\*For the cases where the resource name is used as a part of a SQL statement, such as in [HStream SQL Shell](../reference/cli.md#hstream-sql-shell), there will be situations where the resource name cannot be parsed properly (such as conflicts with Keywords etc.), enclose the resource name with backticks `` ` ``.
+\*For the cases where the resource name is used as a part of a SQL statement, such as in [HStream SQL Shell](../reference/cli.md#hstream-sql-shell), there will be situations where the resource name cannot be parsed properly (such as conflicts with Keywords etc.), enclose the resource name with double quotes `"`.
-With the enhancements of the SQL parser, the constriction may be removed in the future.

 ## Attributes of a Stream